 This is compulsory and it is essential that you ask whether your company will be covering more than 50% of the basic plan required by law.
-Premium health insurance coverage for an individual will cost at least CI$500-CI$875 per month, double that for a couple and triple that for a family.
+Premium health insurance coverage for an individual will cost at least CI$500-CI$1,300 per month, double that for a couple and triple that for a family.
 Though the Law states you only need the basic plan, the premium plan should be considered for better coverage.
 A good employer will pay at least 50% of a premium plan, including half of the insurance cost of your family.
-However, this will still leave you with a monthly deduction of between CI$650-CI$1,250 per month (if you are on a premium family plan).
+However, this will still leave you with a hefty monthly deduction.
 There are numerous health insurance providers in the Cayman Islands, and several different plans available to it’s worth looking into the different options available.

 - Vacation Time